2 Priory AvenueCavershamReading, RG4 7SFTel: 0118 947 6828

 All consultations are made by appointment only

 If you feel you need to see a doctor on the same day, please tell the receptionist.
-She will ask for your telephone number and a brief description of the problem if you are willing to tell her.
+She will ask for your telephone number and a brief description of the problem which will enable the doctor to be briefed before your appointment.
 If the problem is very urgent please tell the receptionist.
 The DUTY Doctor will telephone you back as soon as they are able.
 In exceptionally busy periods this may take up to three hours.